kostja/doc/doc/1.10/dev_guide/building_documentation.rst

    $ cd ~/tarantool-doc

-Use provided Dockerfile to build a docker image for building Tarantool documentation by using the following command:
+Use the provided Dockerfile to build a docker image for building Tarantool documentation.
+Use the following command:

 .. code-block:: console

    $ docker build -t doc-builder:2 .

-Now that we have the builder image ready lets start by building a ``Makefile``.
+Now that we have the builder image ready, let's start by building a ``Makefile``.

 .. code-block:: console

    $ docker run --rm -it -v $(pwd):/doc doc-builder:2 sh -c "cmake ."

-Finally, to build the documentation just use the following command from the directory with Tarantool documentation source codes:
+Finally, to build the documentation, just use the following command from the directory with Tarantool documentation source codes:

 .. code-block:: console

    $ docker run --rm -it -v $(pwd):/doc doc-builder:2 sh -c "make sphinx-pdf"

 ..
 NOTE::

     Note that after the keyword ``make`` there is a parameter defining the output format of the documentation building process.
-To see possible variants of the output (including localization and file format)
+To see possible variants of the output (including localization and file format),
     you can say ``make help`` at the end of this command.
-Alternatively just open the generated ``Makefile`` in the local Tarantool documentation directory to see all possible build targets.
+Alternatively just open the generated ``Makefile`` in your local Tarantool documentation directory to see all possible build targets.

-If you followed up these instructions you should see the build process.
+If you followed up these instructions, you should see the build process.
-At the end of this process you will see a message about generated output files.
+At the end of this process, you will see a message about generated output files.
 For example:

 .. code-block:: console

    Output written on Tarantool.pdf

 ===============================================================================
                           Building on a local machine
 ===============================================================================

-You need to install these packages:
+Install these packages:

 * ``git`` (a program for downloading source repositories)
 * ``CMake`` version 2.8 or later (a program for managing the build process)